-Initial blood testing must also be provided to all employees as interim protection, prior to performing trigger tasks, unless a negative initial determination has been made that no employee is exposed to airborne concentrations of lead at or above the action level.
+Blood lead testing must be made available to you when you are assigned to work in which you may be exposed to lead at or above the action level, and as interim protection, if you perform PSLW.
 Blood lead test results show your blood lead level (BLL).
 BLL means the concentration of lead measured in whole blood, expressed as micrograms per deciliter (μg/dl).